shsagir/play-area-sync/docs/migrate-old-to-uni.md

 Depending on the MySQL and web storage size of your App, the whole migration process should take you between a couple of minutes and an hour.

-First you need to decide which Universal App plan fit's your needs.
+First you need to decide which Universal App plan fits your needs.
 Start by checking your current Old App metrics in the Dashboard > Your App > Metrics.
 Find out:

 * How much web storage the App is using
 * How much MySQL database storage the App is using